Why It Works

 This idea came from working on my cacio e pepe recipe, the Roman dish with pasta, pecorino, and black pepper.
 In that recipe, I cook spaghetti in a small volume of water, using the starchy pasta water to emulsify the cheese into a creamy sauce.
 I wondered if the same thing would work for an American-style macaroni and cheese, using more cheese and cheddar in place of pecorino.

-Less water yields more concentrated starch.
+Why less water?
+Easy: more concentrated starch.
 As the pasta cooks, it sheds starch.
 You want that starch to stay in the pot, as it plays a crucial role in helping the sauce stay creamy and emulsified.
 Without it, the cheese turns tough and greasy.

 6 ounces (170g) elbow macaroni